Things New and Old

 This is a plain enough statement.
 There should be no problem understanding it.
 In its context, it is declaring at least two very obvious and basic truths:

-ONE: The works, as well as the faith of the man, justify HIM, THE MAN..
+ONE: The works, as well as the man's faith, justify HIM, THE MAN.

-TWO: The way a man's works justify him is the same way his faith justifies him.
+TWO: A man's works justify him the same way his faith justifies him.

-The modern reformed as well as non-reformed folks recoil from and reject these simple observations stated here.
-This only reveals that there is so much confusion and deficiency and inconsistency in their view concerning justification.
+The new-school reformed as well as non-reformed folks recoil from and reject these simple observations stated here.
+This only reveals that there is so much confusion, deficiency and inconsistency in their view concerning justification.
 This problem can easily be resolved when we rightly divide the word of truth on the doctrine of justification.

 I suggest that the Scriptures speak of the different aspects of justification:

-- there is the forensic/legal/objective justification of all the elect that is by the blood of Jesus Christ alone at the cross, when Christ righteousness was legally IMPUTED to all represent by him;
+- there is the forensic/legal/objective justification of all the elect that is by the blood of Jesus Christ alone at the cross when Christ's righteousness was legally IMPUTED to all represented by him;

-- there is the vital/personal/applied justification when Christ's righteousness is APPLIED to each elect at his effectual calling to grace and salvation by God's grace alone;
+- there is the vital/personal/applied justification when Christ's righteousness is APPLIED to each elect at his effectual calling unto grace and salvation in Jesus Christ by God's grace alone;

 - and there shall be the final justification at Christ's second coming.
 There shall be that grand vindication before the judgment throne!